 - When do I need a USB-to-Ethernet adapter?

 - Usage and security information

-- Computers running Apple Mac OS X or Linux do not have to join the College domain, and therefore a wired connection is not required by policy.
-However, certain services can only be access from a wired network connection and so if you wish to connect a wireless-only laptop to the wired network to access these services, outlined below, then you must obtain a USB-to-Ethernet adapter.
+Certain services can only be accessed from a wired network connection and if you wish to connect a wireless-only laptop to the wired network to access these services, outlined below, then you must obtain a USB-to-Ethernet adapter.

 - Editing College websites

 - Printing to network printers not configured for wireless printing

 We strongly advise those who require a USB-to-Ethernet adapters to purchase it from one of the preferred suppliers.
 The USB-to-Ethernet adapters provided by the preferred suppliers have been successfully tested in the College environment, and have proved to be reliable and not cause network issues.

 - USB-to-Ethernet adapters are intended to be used with one device only

 - USB-to-Ethernet adapters should be connected directly to the USB port on the device.
 Connecting network devices through USB hubs is prohibited as it is known to cause network issues.

 - In comparison with on-board network cards, USB-to-Ethernet adapters will provide lower network speeds